| Management

 provide the desired temperatures at the lowest possible cost, using a

 combination of storage and direct electric heaters.
+In 1996, an EU funded project (ETHOS)

 took the concept a stage further by including other domestic appliances